SPIX23/shaiya-solutions/ep5/readme.md

 * ps_game that has been reversed to have no custom dll injections for those that don't want an item mall

-* ps_db_Agent for ep5 that doesn't dc after 10 item mall purchases
+* ps_dbAgent for ep5 that doesn't dc after 10 item mall purchases

 * possible solution for capes being enchanted via client modification (likely accompanied by packet injection)